rajendra-jagtap/rajendra-jagtap/README.md

 Hi,

-I'm Rajendra Jagtap, DevOps from India with 7+ years of working experience.
+I'm Rajendra Jagtap, DevOps from India with 7+ years of working experience.<br />

-I mostly work with Linux, AWS Cloud and Devops tools
+I mostly work with Linux, AWS Cloud and Devops technologies

 ### How to reach me?